zilongzheng/zilongzheng.github.io/_publications/recon.md

 author: Wang, Shenzhi and Liu, Chang and Zheng, Zilong and Qi, Siyuan and Chen, Shuo and Yang, Qisen and Zhao, Andrew and Wang, Shaofei and Song, Shiji and Huang, Gao
 year: 2024
 correspondence: Zheng, Zilong and Huang, Gao
-booktitle: >
+# booktitle: >
-    Findings of the Annual Meeting of the Association for Computational Linguistics: ACL-Findings
+#     Findings of the Annual Meeting of the Association for Computational Linguistics: ACL-Findings
+booktitle: ACL-Findings
 abbr: ACL'24
+arxiv: >
-arxiv: 2310.01320
+    2310.01320
 selected: true
 code: https://github.com/bigai-nlco/LooGLE
 abstract: >